tagomoris/fluent-plugin-sampling-filter/README.md

-# fluent-plugin-sampling-filter, a plugin for [Fluentd](http://fluentd.org)
+# fluent-plugin-sampling-filter

 ## Component

 ### SamplingFilterOutput

-Do sampling from matching messages to analyse and report messages behavior, and emit sampled messages with modified tag.
+This is a [Fluentd](http://fluentd.org) plugin to sample matching messages to analyse and report messages behavior and emit sampled messages with modified tag.

 * sampling rate per tags, or for all
 * remove_prefix of tags for input messages, and add_prefix of tags for output(sampled) messages